-Sometimes there may be a special reason that you need to change your health plan membership.
+Sometimes there may be a special reason that you need to end your membership with a plan.
 This is called a "Just Cause" membership termination.
-Before you can ask for a just cause membership termination you must first call your managed care plan and give them a chance to resolve the issue.
-If they cannot resolve the issue, you can ask for a just cause termination at any time if you have one of the following reasons:
+Before you can ask for a just cause membership termination, you must first call Buckeye and give us a chance to resolve the issue.
+If we cannot resolve the issue, you can ask for a just cause termination at any time if you have one of the following reasons:

-- 1. The MCP does not, for moral or religious objections, cover a medical service that you need. - 2.
-Your doctor has said that some of the medical services you need must be received at the same time and all of the services aren't available on your MCP's panel.
+- 1. You move and your current MCP is not available where you now live and you must receive nonemergency medical care in your new area before your MCP membership ends. - 2.
+The MCP does not, for moral or religious objections, cover a medical service that you need. - 3.
+Your doctor has said that some of the medical services you need must be received at the same time and all of the services are not available on your MCP's panel.

-- 3. You have concerns that you are not receiving quality care and the services you need are not available from another provider on your MCP's panel. - 4.
-Lack of access to medically necessary Medicaid-covered services or lack of access to providers that are experienced in dealing with your special healthcare needs. - 5.
-The PCP that you chose is no longer on your MCP's panel and he/she was the only PCP on your MCP's panel that spoke your language and was located within a reasonable distance from you.
-Another health plan has a PCP on their panel that speaks your language that is located within a reasonable distance from you and will accept you as a patient. - 6.
-Other If you think staying as a member in your current health plan is harmful to you and not in your best interest.
+- 4. You have concerns that you are not receiving quality care and the services you need are not available from another provider on your MCP's panel. - 5.
+Lack of access to medically necessary Medicaid-covered services or lack of access to providers that are experienced in dealing with your special health care needs. - 6.
+The PCP that you chose is no longer on your MCP's panel and that was the only PCP on your MCP's panel who spoke your language and was located within a reasonable distance from you; or another plan has a PCP on their panel that speaks your language that is located within a reasonable distance from you and will accept you as a patient. - 7.
+Other If you think staying as a member in your current managed care plan is harmful to you and not in your best interest.